BirgioArmani/EdRoh-React-Admin-Panel/README.md

 <p>Redid most of the formatting of the StatBox.jsx file, Just didn't come out how Ed had it.
 Maybe I made a mistake, or it was a browser issue. </p>
 </details>

+## Problems Log

+## <p>Issues will be fixed and comments will be made in the jsx file where the issue occured.</p>

+<p>Had an issue with the Sidebar component not filling the page when the page had y overflow.
+Added to ./src/scenes/global/Sidebar.jsx</p>